jumaallan/Mylivn/README.md

 - UI Tests fail on an Emulator running API 26 (Android 8), and are successful on an Emulator running API 29 (Android 10)

-- dokka documentation task doesn't work when run from the top level Trivago task
+- dokka documentation task doesn't work when run from the top level Mylivn task

 - The spotless plugin doesn't apply the license header, and the jacoco plugin doesn't work as expected.
 Need more research on how to set them up using gradle plugins